Preventative Maintenance: Saving Money in the Long Run

 Total | $75000 | $45000 |

-There should be several practices to do to prevent from any sever damage for Preventative Maintenance, some are below;
+There should be several practices to do to prevent any severe damage for Preventive Maintenance, some are below;

-We can make better service of preventative maintenance in computerized to create a schedule of maintenance.
+We can provide better service of preventative maintenance in a computerized system to create a schedule of maintenance.

 - Conduct Regular Audits